Azure/azure-service-operator/docs/customresource.md

 kubectl apply -f <YAML file>
 ```

+### Tags in Azure

+When deploying resources using the YAML files, you can specify as labels any tags you want to add to the resource in Azure.
+If the labels contain characters that are not allowed as tags in Azure (<,>,\,/,%,?), those characters will be replaced by a period(.) and added as Azure tags.

 ## View and Troubleshoot Custom Resource

 To view your created custom resource, run the following command: